8 Best Telemedicine Virtual Care for January 2026

 Risk Factors

-- High debt-to-equity ratio of 193.7% creates significant financial leverage
+- High leverage (193.7% debt-to-equity) creates significant financial risk

-- Smaller scale relative to competitors may limit competitive advantages
+- Smaller scale compared to competitors limits negotiating power

 Stock #7: EUDA Health Holdings Limited (EUDA)